image courtesy of wired.com

 That may be a typical case of sleep paralysis but that doesn’t explain what happened to my friends.

-THE GREASE-BLACK PEOPLE
+THE GREASE PEOPLE

 Four of my friends drove to Subic to shoot a short film.
 They were Tonet, Dohna, Rex and Mimay.
 They hit the road early morning to catch the sunrise, which was integral in the film.
 They arrived in Subic at around 4am, around 2 hours too early so they decided to sleep in the car while waiting for the rest of the crew.